simwx123/userapp/README.md

 # Users list app

-An app for listing current Team users using React.
+An app for listing current team users using React and Typescrip.

 ## Getting started